 The announcement makes D.C. one of four new U.S. gateways Norse is debuting this summer, alongside Boston, Los Angeles, and San Francisco.
 With the addition of the four new hubs, Norse will be offering direct flights from a total of seven major U.S. airports.

 Norse—which operates a fleet of 15 Boeing 787 Dreamliner aircraft—launched in March 2021 and first took flight from Oslo to New York on June 14, 2022.

-Norse will debut in D.C. in June of this year, with the first flight set to take off on Thursday, June 1, 2023.
+Norse debuted in D.C. in June, with the first flight taking off on Thursday, June 1, 2023.